jundis/CWSlack-SlashCommands/README.md

 * $slackactivitiestoken + : Set to the token you got when creating a new slash command integration in Slack for /activities.

-* $webhookurl - : Set to the incoming webhook URL you got when creating a new incoming webhook in Slack.
+* $webhookurl - : Set to the incoming web hook URL you got when creating a new incoming web hook in Slack.
 * $postadded - : Set to 1 if you want it to post new tickets to chat.
 * $postupdated - : Set to 1 if you want it to post new ticket updates to chat.
 * $allowzadmin - : Set to 1 if you want posts from zAdmin to go to chat.
 Set to 0 by default to avoid spam in high volume environments.